Overview - on-premises Active Directory Domain Services authentication over SMB for Azure file shares

 - Only supported on clients running on OS versions newer than Windows 7 or Windows Server 2008 R2.

-- Only supported against the AD forest that the storage account is registered.
+- Only supported against the AD forest that the storage account is registered to.
 You can only access Azure file shares with the AD DS credentials from a single forest by default.
 If you need to access your Azure file share from a different forest, make sure that you have the proper forest trust configured, see the FAQ for details.

 - Does not support authentication against computer accounts created in AD DS.